-Chinese Tiger Group controlled Greathorse Shipping is in talks for a leaseback sale of its four (4) capesize bulk carriers.
+Chinese Tiger Group controlled Greathorse Shipping is in negotiations for a leaseback deal of its four (4) capesize bulk carriers.
 No deal has been materialized yet.
 Greathorse Shipping has no plans to exit the dry bulk sector after the deal.

 Greathorse Shipping had committed for a leaseback sale of four (4) Qingdao Beihai built capesize bulk carriers to an undisclosed Chinese leasing company at $84 million enbloc.